MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/wdi-tlv-link-id.md

 [!INCLUDE [WiFiCx topic note](../includes/wificx-version-warning.md)]

-WDI_TLV_LINK_ID is a WiFiCx TLV that contains an AP's link ID that is used when setting or querying the link-specific keys on a multi-link connection.
+WDI_TLV_LINK_ID is a WiFiCx TLV that contains the AP's link ID that is used when setting or querying the link-specific keys on a multi-link connection.

 ## TLV Type